Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 ![Median Text Box](images/mediantextbox.png)

 ### Adding explanation of R Squared to Dashboard page 2:
-we added an explanation of the R-Squared value to page 2 of the dashboard for the benefit of the non technical audience.
+we added an explanation of the R-Squared value to page 2 of the dashboard for the benefit of the non-technical audience.

 ![Textbox R-Squared](images/textboxrsquared.png)